isc-projects/kea/doc/guide/api.rst

        }
    }

-The desired option definition is identified by the pair of the option code/space values.
+The desired option definition is identified by the pair of option code/space values.

 Response syntax: